A regulatory body established for hostels and supported housing

 In both cases there was no-one that I could complain to because they aren't regulated and the local authority (Lewisham Council) don't monitor them.
 Often there is an assumption that the Care Quality Commission regulate hostels and supported housing, but they don't come under their remit.
 The Charity Commission do not regulate hostels or supported housing and don't get involved in the day to day running of charities.

-Christopher Beckett Bane needs your help with “Ministry of Housing, Communities and Local Government: A regulatory body established for hostels and supported housing”.
-Join Christopher and 20 supporters today.
+Christos Beckett needs your help with “Ministry of Housing, Communities and Local Government: A regulatory body established for hostels and supported housing”.
+Join Christos and 20 supporters today.